mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Blank the intermediate nodes along the path from `removed_index` to the root

-* Truncate the tree by reducing the size of tree until the rightmost non-blank leaf node
+* Truncate the tree by removing leaves from the right side of the tree until the rightmost leaf node is not blank.

 ### PreSharedKey